-Social Security’s rules recognize a wide variety of musculoskeletal conditions which, if severe enough, may qualify for disability benefits with the Social Security Administration.
+Social Security’s rules recognize a wide variety of musculoskeletal conditions which, if severe enough, may qualify for disability benefits from the Social Security Administration.

 Your musculoskeletal system is comprised of all of the bones and the muscles in your body that allow movement, including the body’s bones (the skeleton), muscles, cartilage, tendons, ligaments, joints, and other connective tissues.
 Because this system includes so many different parts and areas of your body, a severe problem within the musculoskeletal system can disable you from working.